AMSN: History

 aMSN was based on a previous application named Compu's Messenger (ccmsn), released on September 21, 2001, by Dave Mifsud.
 Features in this application were quite limited and development seemed to be stopped.
 Alvaro Iradier made a fork of the development with his own version, aMSN (Alvaro's Messenger).
 At the time Didimo E. Grimaldo was also working on his own branch of ccMSN until both Alvaro and Didimo heard of each other in a development forum and decided to merge their improvements into one version.
 The first version of aMSN was released on May 22, 2002, on SourceForge.

 After several successful releases of their join effort, Didimo E. Grimaldo decided to take leave as a developer due to other pressing responsibilities and lack of time. ccMSN/aMSN was in fact the last of several free and open source projects in which Didimo worked.

 More developers joined the project, like Philippe G. Khalaf and later Youness Alaoui.
-In 2012, the project keept going thanks to the effort and help of an increasing number of developers, translators, and designers.
+In 2012, the project kept going thanks to the effort and help of an increasing number of developers, translators, and designers.

 aMSN was well known for quickly implementing most of the official client's features, often being the only third-party client that supported them.
 For example, it was the only client that supported video conferencing on Mac.
 It has been reviewed by many software-specialized websites.
 Its releases have appeared on several well-known blogs, its developers have been interviewed, and it has even appeared on a few TV series internationally.

 Removal of video call and webcam functionality

 With the release of Windows Live Messenger 2009, Microsoft made changes to the protocol used by Windows Live Messenger.
-These changes included the use of P2P SIP instead of using an external server.
+These changes included the use of P2P-SIP instead of using an external server.
 As a result of this, the video call function to aMSN was made unusable and was removed from versions 0.98.3 and 0.98.4 of aMSN.

 In late 2010, Microsoft released Windows Live Messenger 2011, which removed one-way webcam functionality, meaning that aMSN was left with no practical webcam function.